 Lighthouse Agencies Pty Ltd (“Lighthouse”) was established at the beginning of 1990.
 It was then, and has always remained, a licenced Customs brokerage and, in keeping with the continual change within the international trade landscape, has since acquired accredited brokerage status with the quarantine arm of the Department of Agriculture and Water Resources (“DAWR”) known as DAWR Biosecurity.

-Lighthouse has been involved in projects with companies across a wide range of industries, including mining and minerals exploration, computing and telecommunications, food processing, the entertainment industry (with particular focus on the manufacturing side), textiles, earthmoving and agricultural machinery, boating and aircraft.
+Lighthouse has been involved in projects with companies across a wide range of industries, including mining and minerals exploration and extraction, computing and telecommunications, food processing, the entertainment industry (on the manufacturing side), textiles, earthmoving and agricultural machinery, boating and aircraft.
 Some of the companies with which Lighthouse has worked are very well known names, such as IBM, Digital Equipment Corp, Compaq, Hewlett Packard, Sony, South Blackwater Coal (a division of QCT Resources Ltd), Oakbridge Pty Ltd, Oceanic Coal Pty Ltd, Powercoal Pty Ltd, OMC Pty Ltd, Iveco Trucks, as well as many smaller organisations without the public profile of these major corporations.

 Lighthouse also has a strong focus on servicing the needs of the micro & small to medium size business community, as well as attending to the needs of private individuals.
 We aim to provide assistance to the best of our abilities and expertise and we quite often take on work that others feel is not worthy of their time.